Gaia: Temples

 Apollo is the best-known as the oracle power behind Delphi, long established by the time of Homer, having killed Gaia's child Python there and usurped the chthonic power.
 Hera punished Apollo for this by sending him to King Admetus as a shepherd for nine years.
 Gaia or Ge had at least three sanctuaries in Greece which were mentioned by Pausanias.
 There was a temple of Ge Eurusternos on the Crathis near Aegae in Achaia with "a very ancient statue":It is a journey of about thirty stades [from the stream of Krathis (Crathis) near the ruins of Aigai (Aegae) in Akhaia] to what is called the Gaion (Gaeum), a sanctuary of Ge (Earth) surnamed Eurysternos (Broad-bossomed), whose wooden image is one of the very oldest.
 The woman who from time to time is priestess henceforth remains chaste and before her election must not have had intercourse with more than one man.
 The test applied is drinking bull's blood.
 Any woman who may chance not to speak the truth is immediately punished as a result of this test.
 If several women compete for the priesthood, lots are cast for the honor.Pausanias also mention the sanctuary of Ge Gasepton in Sparta, and a sanctuary of Ge Kourotrophe (Nurse of the Young) at Athens.
 Aside from her temples, Gaia had altars as well as sacred spaces in the sanctuaries of other gods.
 Close to the sanctuary of Eileithyia in Tegea was an altar of Ge; Phlya and Myrrhinos had an altar to Ge under the name Thea Megale (Great goddess); as well as Olympia which additionally, similar to Delphi, also said to have had an oracle to Gaia: On what is called the Gaion (Gaeum, Sanctuary of Ge) [at Olympia] is an altar of Ge (Earth); it too is of ashes.
 In more ancient days they say that there was an oracle also of Ge (Earth) in this place.
 On what is called the Stomion (Mouth) the altar to Themis has been built.

 Her statues were naturally to be found in the temples of Demeter, such as the Temple of Demeter in Achaia: "They [the Patraians of Akhaia (Achaea)] have also a grove by the sea, affording in summer weather very agreeable walks and a pleasant means generally of passing the time.
 In this grove are also two temples of divinities, one of Apollon, the other of Aphrodite ...
 Next to the grove is a sanctuary of Demeter; she and her daughter [Persephone] are standing, but the image of Ge (Earth) is seated."

-Gaia (bottom-right) rises out of the ground, pleading with Athena to spare her son (Alcyoneus?), one of the Gigantes (Giants), detail of the Gigantomachy frieze, Pergamon Altar, Pergamon museum, Berlin.